Legal Retrieval for Public Defenders: Conclusion

 \section{Conclusion}

 In this paper, we discuss legal retrieval for public defenders.
-In collaboration with the NJ OPD, we identify retrieval over internal briefs as a suitable use case to assist public defense work, and developed the NJ BriefBank.
-This tool allowed us to gather realistic public defense queries, from which we manually construct and release the PD retrieval dataset.
+In collaboration with the New Jersey Office of the Public Defender, we identify retrieval over internal briefs as a suitable use case to assist public defense work, and developed the OPD Resource Library.
+The development of this tool allowed us to gather realistic public defense queries, from which we manually construct and release the PD retrieval dataset.

 Query expansion, carefully curated synthetic datasets and legal domain adaptation increase retrieval performance, while in-domain fine-tuning increases reranking accuracy.
 However, training on existing academic legal retrieval datasets lowers performance, indicating a distribution shift between these benchmarks and the more realistic PD retrieval task.
-Our results suggest that progress in legal retrieval for public defense is constrained less by model scale, but by domain mismatch and lack of realistic available data.
+Our results suggest that progress in legal retrieval for public defense may be constrained less by model scale than by domain mismatch and lack of available datasets.